ThePrez/ServiceCommander-IBMi/README.md

 - Who else may start or stop the service
 - What other tools may be used to start or stop the service.
 For instance, Service Commander may start/stop an IBM i host server, but so could the `STRHOSTSVR`/`ENDHOSTSVR` CL commands.
-- Whether the service runs in the initially spawned job or a secondary job Therefore, Service Commander cannot take the liberty of assuming that it can keep track of the resources tied to the services that it manages.
-So, for example, this tool does not keep track of process IDs of launched processes
+- Whether the service runs in the initially spawned job or a secondary job

+Also, this tool doesn't have the privilege of being the unified, integrated solution with the operating system that other tools may have.
+Therefore, Service Commander cannot take the liberty of assuming that it can keep track of the resources tied to the services that it manages.
+So, for example, this tool does not keep track of process IDs of launched processes.
+Similarly, it doesn't have special access to kernel data structures, etc.

 Instead, this tool makes strong assumptions based on checks for a particular job name or port usage (see `check_alive_criteria` in the file format documentation).
 A known limitation, therefore, is that Service Commander may mistake another job for a configured service based on one of these attributes.
 For example, if you configure a service that is supposed to be listening on port 80, Service Commander will assume that any job listening on port 80 is indeed that service.

+Service Commander's unique design is intended to offer a great deal of flexibility and ease of management through the use of simple `.yaml` files.

 # Installation
 ## From Source